UMD-ARLIS/Graph-Benchmarking-Project/README.md

 My rule of thumb is to commit whenever you have a new unit-test passing, so that you've got it as a working 'checkpoint'.
 But more often is better than not often enough.

 ## Getting Jabref [Optional]
-For JABREF, you can grab it at the following link: https://www.jabref.org/
+For JABREF, you can install it with homebrew using:

+      brew install --cask jabref

 # Ways of Work